 With The Bad Batch, Ana Lily Amirpour makes a science-fiction film.
 The setting nominally suggests the typical world of Mad Max 2 (1981) – a lawless desert wasteland inhabited by scavengers and crazies.
 Although given that the world we see is actually a prison where the criminals and social rejects from mainstream society are banished, what this suggests is less a Mad Max scenario than Escape from New York (1981).
 Although this is a kinder, gentler Escape from New York – more, if you like, Escape from New York by way of The Burning Man Festival.
 The world we are in is sketched in an absolute minimum of detail, while the reasons for Suki Waterhouse’s banishment are not specified at all.

 Ana Lily Amirpour get off a great opening with Suki Waterhouse being exiled into the desert.
 In very short time, she is captured by cannibals whereupon her arm and leg are chopped off.
-The idea of a heroine missing one arm and leg (and where the film never does conducts any cheats that hides this from display throughout the film) is a novel one.
+The idea of a heroine missing one arm and leg (and where the film never does conducts any cheats that hides this from display throughout) is a novel one.
 (Amirpour made it even tougher on herself and insisted that Suki Waterhouse’s missing arm not be digitally erased but created with a makeup prosthesis).
 There are the striking scenes of Suki Waterhouse making her escape first by dragging herself through the sand and then by finding an abandoned skateboard and moving herself along through the desert on top of this.
 Amirpour is equally fascinated by the cannibals who are all bodybuilders and appear to live in a graveyard of abandoned airplanes.